Reductive quotients of klt singularities: Lifting group actions to the iterated Cox ring

 \end{enumerate} \end{proposition}

 \begin{proof} We start by observing that $X^{(n)} \to X^{(n-1)}$ fulfills the requirements for a \emph{quotient presentation} in the sense of~\cite[Def.~4.2.1.1]{ADHL15}, except possibly for the assumption on invertible global regular functions.
-Secondly, we notice that the proof of~\cite[Thm.~4.2.3.2]{ADHL15} does not need this missing requirement; this is only for the Cox ring to be well defined in the setting of \emph{loc.~cit.} Indeed, the proof uses only the existence of $G$-linearizations of sheaves $\mathcal{A}$ of graded algebras on $X$, cf.~\cite[Def.~4.2.3.3]{ADHL15}, which only requires $X$ to be a projective pre-variety endowed with the action of a connected algebraic group.
-The first and the third item of the proposition, therefore, follow directly by recursively applying~\cite[Thm.~4.2.3.2]{ADHL15}, yielding a chain of (possibly trivial) covers
+But as we explained above, this is not needed in the proof of~\cite[Thm.~4.2.3.2]{ADHL15}.
+So, the first and the third item of the proposition follow directly by recursively applying~\cite[Thm.~4.2.3.2]{ADHL15}, yielding a chain of (possibly trivial) covers

 such that $\varepsilon^{(n)}:= \varepsilon^{1} \circ \cdots \circ \varepsilon^{n} \colon G^{(n)} \to G$.

 We come to Item (2).
 Here, the fact that the action of $G$ on $X^{(n)}$ commutes with the action of $H^{(n)}$ again follows from~\cite[Thm 4.2.3.2]{ADHL15}.